ravi1013/ravi1013/README.md

 - 👋 Hi, I’m Ravi Kumar P
 - 👀 I’m interested in learning upcoming new technologies in Electronics field.
-- 🌱 I’m currently learning Electronics and Communication Engineering.
+- 🌱 I’m currently pursuing B.Tech in Electronics and Communication Engineering at Reva University, Bangalore.
 - 📫 How to reach me ...

 Contact Me: